-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.11% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.11% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Zionsville in 2018 was $65,814, which is wealthy relative to Indiana and the nation.
 This equates to an annual income of $263,256 for a family of four.

 The people who call Zionsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Zionsville residents report their race to be White, followed by Asian.
 Important ancestries of people in Zionsville include German, English, Irish, Italian, and Polish.